Tony Carreira: Singles

-Controversies
+Plagiarism controversy

 In August 2008, the Portuguese Society of Authors (SPA) announced that it had received several complaints about possible plagiarism by Tony Carreira.
 The complaints related to three songs: "Depois de Ti (Mais Nada)", "Ai Destino, Ai Destino" and "Leva-me ao Céu".
 SPA concluded that the song "Depois de Ti (Mais Nada)", is an apparent unauthorized copy of the song "Después de Ti...¿Qué?", composed by Rudy Pérez and first performed by José Feliciano.
 No action was taken however because SPA had not received an official complaint from the rights owners, who were represented by Universal Music Publishing.
 According to Universal Music the matter was "under investigation".
 In 2017, Tony Carreira was formally accused of plagiarism by the Portuguese Public Prosecution Service.